 Chester Visual Arts (CVA) is a registered charity established to bring visual arts in all its forms to the people of Chester and the surrounding region.

-The result of 6 years of planning, CVA now works alongside Cheshire West and Chester Council to support the region’s larger heritage and visual arts strategy.
+The result of 6 years of planning, established in 2017, CVA now works to support the region’s larger heritage and visual arts strategy.

 CVA is governed by a Board of Trustees, comprising established business and arts professionals from the region.
-Through strategic partnerships CVA has presented four well-received international exhibitions in just 18 months.
+Through strategic partnerships and nurturing relationships with artists in the Northwest, CVA has presented seven well-received exhibitions, attracting and welcoming over 65,000 visitors.

 Aims